Understanding the Performance of Learning Precoding Policy with GNN and CNNs: Understanding the Learning Performance

 where $\mu$ is the water level satisfying $\sum_{k=1}^Kp_k=P_\mathrm{t}$.
-Although the precoding policy is still non-smooth due to the non-differentiable piecewise function $(\cdot)^{+}=\mathrm{max}(\cdot,0)$, the policy can be learned very well as to be shown and explained in the next section.
+The power allocation policy is non-smooth at low SNR due to the non-differentiable piecewise function $(\cdot)^{+}=\mathrm{max}(\cdot,0)$, which however can be well-learned as to be shown in the next section.
+This is because the sum rate is insensitive to the power allocation at low SNR.